Dale Earnhardt Sr. and Sterling Marlin Had a Chilling Conversation About Death Just Days Before Fatal Accident

 “Maybe people are frustrated and just looking for somebody to blame.
 I’d do anything to not be here today, to not address this subject,” Marlin told ABC News.
 “If people just come back to their senses, listen to what everybody’s saying, and watch the tape, that’s all I ask.”

 Sterling Marlin reveals chilling conversation he had with Earnhardt weeks before his death

 In that same interview asking for fans to calm down and use common sense, Sterling Marlin revealed the chilling details of a conversation he and Dale Earnhardt had just weeks before the fatal accident.

 “Dale said, ‘If I ever get killed in a race car…I don’t want nobody crying and moaning and groaning… It’s what I love to do, and don’t worry about it,'” Marlin recalled.
 “That’s the way Earnhardt was, and when he buckled that seatbelt Sunday, he knew anything could happen.”

 Every NASCAR driver understands the inherent risks when strapping inside a car traveling at speeds topping 200 miles per hour.
 Fans understand the dangers as well.

-For those saddened by Earnhardt’s death, The Intimidator’s conversation about dying wasn’t what they wanted to hear, but it was something they needed to hear and it helped them and Marlin find some solace at a very dark moment in NASCAR history.
+For those saddened by Earnhardt’s death, The Intimidator’s conversation about dying wasn’t what they wanted to hear, but it was something they needed to hear, and it helped everyone find some solace at a very dark moment in NASCAR history.